LearnWeb3DAO/Flow-Track/FNS-Part-2.md

 ## 🌊 flow.json

-When you created your app initially in the last level using `flow app create flow-name-service` it set up a project structure for you to work off of.
+When you created your app initially in the last level using `flow setup flow-name-service` it set up a project structure for you to work off of.

 In the folder `flow-name-service`, the most important file we will be working with is `flow.json`.
 This is the configuration file for the Flow CLI, and defines the configuration for actions that the Flow CLI can perform for you.